Animal Communication

 I love to bring humor – or maybe lightheartedness – into animal communication, where appropriate.
 When there are grave situations, I honor the person and animal’s experience and emotions.

 For instance, I’ve recommended that people try singing in a lighthearted way with anxious animals, just for fun.
+As an example. read my blog, “Walk on by, my lovely cats.

 And I sometimes share how their personality comes across to me: I’ve shared how a small cat told me she considered herself a Sabretooth Tiger!
-Or when I told people that their big dog whose size sometimes scared people saw himself as a friendly guy, just like Clifford the Big Red Dog.
+Or when I told people that their big dog, whose size sometimes scared people, saw himself as a friendly guy, just like Clifford the Big Red Dog.

 Thanks, Navy!